Augmentations and link group representations: A microlocal digression

 In this paper, we focus on the representation of the link group, namely $(\rho,V)$.
 The simpleness imposes strong restrictions to this representation.
-If $cone(T_i)$ has rank $1$, then $T_i$ is either injection with a rank $1$ cokernel, or $T_i$ is surjective with a rank $1$ kernel.
+If $cone(T_i)$ has rank $1$, then $T_i$ is either injective with a rank $1$ cokernel, or $T_i$ is surjective with a rank $1$ kernel.
 Consider the first case when $T_i$ is injective, then $W_i$ can be regarded as a subspace of $V$ of codimension $1$.
-The condition (b) of $T_i$ requires $m_i$ acting on a codimension one space as identity.
+The condition (b) of $T_i$ requires that $m_i$ acts on a space of codimension one as identity.
 In the other cases, including when rank$(cone(T_i)) =1$ with surjective $T_i$, or when rank$(cone(T_i)) = 0$, the action on $m_i$ is entirely trivial.
-Combining these cases, we see that for $\cF$ to be simple, it is necessary to require $(\rho,V)$ satisfying that the action of each meridian $m_i$ fixes a subspace of codimension at most $1$.
+Combining these cases, we see that for $\cF$ to be simple, it is necessary for $(\rho,V)$ to satisfy the condition that the action of each meridian $m_i$ fixes a subspace of codimension at most $1$.